casualcomputer/sql.mechanic/README.md

 The helper function `get_summary_codes` in the `sql.mechanic` package takes in a string that specifies a table’s database name, schema name, and table name.
 It outputs an SQL query that summarizes the table’s column statistics.
-If you need a quick solution, jump to [Example 2](##%20Example%202:%20Automatically%20summarize%20tables%20in%20your%20databases).
+If you need a quick solution, jump to **Example 2**.

 ## Intended User